Epiksha/boilerplate-react/README.md

 **Webpack**

-Webpack is defined as a module bundler, though it has evolved and branched off somewhat.
-Webpack now allows you to perform a variety of options, such as using the JavaScript compiler Babel to compile ES6+ or JSX to vanilla JavaScript, using loaders to transpile Sass/SCSS to plain CSS, as well as import such files into JavaScript files (omitting the need for a base `style.scss` file).
+[Webpack](https://webpack.js.org/ "Webpack") is defined as a module bundler, though it has evolved and branched off somewhat.
+Webpack now allows you to perform a variety of options, such as using the JavaScript compiler [Babel](https://babeljs.io/ "Babel") to compile ES6+ or JSX to vanilla JavaScript, using loaders to transpile Sass/SCSS to plain CSS, as well as import such files into JavaScript files (omitting the need for a base `style.css` file).
 In addition, Webpack also provides a host of optimisation tools and configuration options out of the box (while the community has provided a variety of other useful options).

 Once Webpack has been installed, it will automatically look for `webpack.config.js`.
 This file, as the name implies, is responsible for determing which `.js` file Webpack will use as an entrypoint to begin the optimisation/parsing process, where the files will be output to, what loaders will be used (manipulating code e.g. ES6 and SCSS to provide the desired result) and any additional plugins that can be used.
 Moreover, the `webpack.config.js` in this repo has a `devServer` block, which the `webpack-dev-server` package uses to setup the dev environment, refreshing after any changes (hence why the `dev` script runs `webpack-dev-server` while the `prod` script simply runs `webpack`).